spirali/haydi/docs/source/pipeline.rst

 as using ``.iterate().collect().run()``.
 It automatically creates a default pipeline.

-In the same manner we can also directly call actions on domain.
-It creates a pipeline with ``iterate()``.
+In the same manner we can also directly call actions on a domain.
+It creates a pipeline with ``iterate()`` method.

 Examples::